-Our business model, where we return any unused funding to industry, coupled with our in depth expertise enables us to focus on delivering our services under the BSC objectively and in a way that fully supports the energy industry's transformation and contribution to the UK's net zero emissions target.
+Our business model, where we return any unused funding to industry, coupled with our in-depth expertise enables us to focus on delivering our services under the BSC objectively and in a way that fully supports the energy industry's transformation and contribution to the UK's net zero emissions target.
 With industry, we lead and develop modifications and industry-wide initiatives, which ensure Settlement accuracy and enable new industry participants and innovators to access the electricity markets.

-An example of this is ELEXON opening up the electricity Balancing Mechanism (BM) so that independent aggregators can participate in the BM from December 2019.
+An example is that Elexon and National Grid Electricity System Operator (ESO) have opened up the electricity Balancing Mechanism so that independent aggregators can participate in it.

 We also support the Government and Ofgem in new policy development, sharing with them our understanding of the BSC and other codes and central systems.

-ELEXON Policy Views and practical solutions
+Elexon Policy Views and practical solutions

 We have taken our technical and market design expertise to a new level, with several Policy View papers published in 2019, to stimulate debate.
 Each of these documents has been geared towards making life simpler for our customers and addressing market challenges.
-I believe that this is especially important given the complicated nature of this industry, and the resource and cost challenges that all market participants face, particularly in an environment of price caps and heightened scrutiny.
+I believe that this is especially important given the complicated nature of this industry, and the resource and cost challenges that all market participants face, particularly in an environment of price caps and heightened expectation.

-I remain fully convinced that ELEXON and the BSC Panel have much more to offer in shaping the new world of a more decarbonised, digitalised and decentralised energy sector, and the transition to a more consumer-focused, smart, innovative, and flexible energy system.
+I remain fully convinced that Elexon and the BSC Panel have much more to offer in shaping the new world of a more decarbonised, digitalised and decentralised energy sector, and the transition to a more consumer-focused, smart, innovative, and flexible energy system.